 Moreover, the advent of system-on-chip (SoC) technology has enabled the integration of diverse functional blocks, including microprocessors, memory, graphics processing units (GPUs), and connectivity interfaces, onto a single chip.
 SoCs power a wide range of devices, including smartphones, tablets, smartwatches, and Internet of Things (IoT) devices, offering high performance and low power consumption in compact form factors.

-Quantum computing promises to revolutionize computing by harnessing the principles of to perform calculations at unprecedented speeds.
+Quantum computing promises to revolutionize computing by harnessing the principles of quantum mechanics to perform calculations at unprecedented speeds.
 Quantum processors, which manipulate quantum bits (qubits) instead of classical bits, hold the potential to solve complex problems in cryptography, optimization, and material science that are intractable for classical computers.